 Computational Models:

-Our competing hypotheses are encapsulated by our two computational models, the Strategy plus Use-Dependent model (Model 1) and the Adaptive Bayesian model (Model 2), and their corresponding predictions regarding use-dependent biases. .
-Relative support for one model over the other will be formally assessed using model selection criteria, specifically Akaike Information Criterion (AIC) scores.
+Our competing hypotheses are encapsulated by our two computational models, the Strategy plus Use-Dependent model (Model 1) and the Adaptive Bayesian model (Model 2), and their corresponding predictions regarding use-dependent biases: The strategy plus Use-Dependent model predicts no difference in aftereffects across conditions while the Adaptive Bayesian model predicts reduced aftereffects with the less consistent conditions.
 After the data are collected, we will fit both models to individual participant data from all three conditions combined, using the fmincon function in MATLAB.
 This will allow us to obtain one set of parameter values for each model for each individual participant.
+We will provide a figure containing individual and group fits for each model and comparisons of simulated aftereffects (using best-fit model parameters) with the behavioral data to further bolster support for one model over the other.

-We will use AIC to objectively compare the model fits and compare these AIC values between the two models using a paired t-test.
+Relative support for one model over the other will be formally assessed using model selection criteria, specifically Akaike Information Criterion (AIC) scores.
+We will compare these AIC values between the two models using a paired t-test.
 Quality of model fits will be reported using R-squared values.
 The number of subjects best fit by each model will be reported and presented in visual format in a figure.
 As fits to individual data can be noisy (Wilson and Collins, 2019), we will also calculate AIC scores on fits to the average learning functions across conditions.
 To provide confidence intervals on parameter estimates, we will fit the average learning function for each of 10,000 bootstrapped samples and report the empirical 2.5th and 97.5th percentile values.

 Behavior:

 As stated above, we do not have competing hypotheses regarding the Learning phase, and we expect participants to accurately follow the visual targets.
-This should result in Learning SAI mean values that do not differ across conditions, but larger Learning SAI values when going from Constant to Low Variability and High Variability conditions (see Pilot Data section and Figure 4).
-These assumptions will be assessed using repeated measures ANOVA and post-hoc Bonferroni-corrected pairwise comparisons if necessary.
+This should result in Learning SAI mean values that do not differ across conditions, but larger Learning SAI values when going from Constant to Low Variability and High Variability conditions (see Pilot Data section and Figure 4D).
+These assumptions will be assessed using repeated measures ANOVA and in the case of a significant test, we will perform post-hoc Bonferroni-corrected pairwise comparisons.

 As the Adaptive Bayesian model predicts differences in use-dependent bias across conditions, we will perform statistical analyses of Initial Bias, Early Washout and washout rate using separate repeated measures ANOVAs.
 In cases of a significant ANOVA, post-hoc pairwise comparisons will be performed with Bonferroni-corrected t-tests.
 Because the Strategy plus Use-Dependent model predicts similar use-dependent biases across conditions, we will also perform equivalence tests on Initial Bias, Early Washout and washout rate using the two one-sided tests (TOST) procedure (Lakens, 2017).
 Briefly, the TOST procedure involves two composite null hypotheses that an observed effect is either below or above chosen equivalence bounds (Cohen’s d of ± 0.3; see Lakens, 2013), and thus provides a rigorous means of inferring the lack of a meaningful effect.